-- Leave your first and second ferments for 48 hours instead of 24.
+- Try leaving your first and second ferments for 48 hours instead of 24.
 This allows more sugar to be eaten by the grains and provides more CO2 for the fizz process.
 Be sure to open the lid every 12 hours and check for fizz.
 Sometimes it happens very quickly.

-- Make sure you add some sort of fruit juice to the second ferment.
+- Make sure you add some sort of fruit or juice to the second ferment.
 The water kefir liquid turns the sugar from the juice into CO2.
 We suggest using pineapple juice for your first couple of ferments as it has the adequate sugars to make adjusting grain kefir fizzy.

 - Ensure your swivel top bottle rubber seal is not cracked and that the bottle clasps tight.
 If any air can escape, you won’t get fizz.